How to use AI agents for literature reviews.

 An AI tool for literature reviews

 AI-based literature review generator.
-A screenshot of a literature review generated with the “Deep research” mode and based on hundreds of sources.
+A screenshot of a literature review generated with the “deep research” mode and based on hundreds of sources.

 The AI research agent scienceOS goes beyond simply identifying research gaps.
 It also acts as an AI literature review generator, capable of assisting you in drafting well-structured reviews.
 Supporting both the discovery and writing phases, AI agents like scienceOS help researchers set up a review’s structure and build the foundation for deeper analysis.